dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 Install the inner roof cap at the marked angles one side at a time per manufacturer instructions.
 The design of the ridge caps varies greatly by which manufacture you use, so follow the instructions you're given.
 You made need a *Caulking Gun* if the manufacturer recommends using sealant.

+For the outer roof cap, slide it onto the inner cap from either side after prepping one side to slide into the other.
+Use pop rivets at seams to close the gap.

 ## Existing Tools

 | Item | Amount |